tjstarak/DSBA-reproducible-research/README.md

 ## Requirements

 Reproducing our work requires Python and packages specified in `environment.yml`.
-To recreate the Conda environment run:
+To recreate the Conda environment run for example:
 `conda create -f environment.yml`